 Tonight – February 26, 2018 – the waxing gibbous moon shines in front of the constellation Gemini the Twins.
 If you look carefully, you might be able to see the Gemini stars Castor and Pollux, despite the moonlit glare.
 Another bright star, Procyon, is also nearby.

 The dark side of the waxing moon always points in its direction of travel – eastward – in front of the backdrop stars.
 As Earth spins beneath the sky, the stars, planets and moon go westward throughout the night.
-Even so, the moon actually travels eastward through the constellations of the Zodiac.
+Even so, the moon actually travels eastward through the constellations of the zodiac.
 That eastward motion of the moon is a reflection of the moon’s true motion in orbit around Earth.

-Bottom line: Tonight – March 17, 2016 – you’ll find the moon, the Gemini stars, the star Procyon in the same part of the sky.
+Bottom line: Tonight – February 26, 2018 – you’ll find the moon, the Gemini stars, the star Procyon in the same part of the sky.
 See the chart at the top of this post, and, if you’re in the Southern Hemisphere, turn this chart upside-down!